Biography

 Mike Houck made history in 1985 as the first American to win a Greco-Roman Wrestling World Championship, breaking through a decades-long Soviet stronghold in the sport.
 A ten-year veteran of the U.S. National Team, Mike went on to serve as the National Greco-Roman Coach from 1990 to 1995, shaping a new generation of champions.

-After his career on the mat, Mike found a new calling in the classroom, where he spent 25 teaching and mentoring middle school students.
+After his career on the mat, Mike found a new calling in the classroom, where he spent 25 years teaching and mentoring middle school students.
 Now retired from education, he continues to reflect on defining moments of his journey-drawing strength and purpose from his Christian faith and sharing his story for the glory of God.

 Mike lives in Victoria, Minnesota with his wife, Bonnie.